insertokername/custom-authlib/docs/django/1/authorization-server.rst

 - Client Password, usually called **client_secret**
 - Client RSA Public Key (if RSA-SHA1 signature method supported)

-Authlib has no implementation for client model in Django.
+insertokname-authlib has no implementation for client model in Django.
 You need to implement it yourself::

     from django.db import models
     from django.contrib.auth.models import User
-    from authlib.oauth1 import ClientMixin
+    from insertokname-authlib.oauth1 import ClientMixin

     class Client(models.Model, ClientMixin):
         user = models.ForeignKey(User, on_delete=CASCADE)